jtickle/openvz-lxc-proxmox-migrator/README.md

 # References

-This whole thing is based on a bit of trail and error.
+This whole thing is based on a bit of trial and error.
 But, I got a lot of good information from this page:

 https://pve.proxmox.com/wiki/Convert_OpenVZ_to_LXC